 1 / Adjustment period

-There were moments during the first couple months when I looked at Amy and thought, “What have we done?”
-We never would’ve abandoned Rocky now that we were his owners, but I found myself wondering if I would’ve scheduled that initial visit if I went back in time.
-It was in the third month when I realized that I would absolutely do it all over again.
+There were moments during the first couple of months when Anthony said he would look at me and think, “What have we done?”
+Being a first-time dog owner, raising a puppy was more work than he had anticipated.
+We never would’ve abandoned Rocky now that we were his owners, but he found himself wondering if he would’ve scheduled that initial visit if he went back in time.
+It was in the third month when he realized that he would absolutely do it all over again.

 It simply took about two months for Rocky and us to get used to each other and into a new routine.
 At first, the extra work of having an additional living creature to constantly watch, clean up after, walk, groom and feed was overwhelming.
 But it got easier with each month, and it’s especially easy now a year and a half later.